programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 The second matrix could also be created by using the expression `t(Crime)`, which creates the inverse of `Crime`.

 You can also construct a matrix using the `matrix()` function.
-It lets you turn a string of numbers such as the number of thefts and violent thefts committed into a matrix:
+It lets you turn a string of numbers such as the number of thefts and violent thefts committed into a matrix if you hadn't created separate variables for the data points:

 ```
 > matrix(c(2,30,3,4,7,20,36,3),nrow=2)